 Patients who lose at least 8% of their excess body weight 4 weeks before undergoing bariatric surgery achieve greater weight loss over the next 12 months than those who do not lose this amount of weight preoperatively.

 So for me, that means at a starting weight of 244, I should lose 19.5 lbs before surgery.
-I hope to have surgery mid-March, so I’ve been getting serious about weight loss for about a week or two now.
-You can see here where I’m currently at.
+I hope to have surgery in one month, so I’ve been getting serious about weight loss for about a week or two now.
 As of a few days ago, I’ve lost 7.6 lbs.
 (I keep forgetting to weigh myself in the morning!)

 To calculate how much you’d need to lose, just multiply your weight by 0.08 and you’ll come up with your goal number.